J-ok-git/thinking-spatially-toolkit/_pages/collections-resources.md

 ---

 ## Types of Cartographic Resources
 *Stanford Libraries continually evaluates and improves its collections of information resources based on the needs of our researchers, educators, and learners.
-Below are some of the different types of collections you will find in the library, as well as why they might be an important component to your work.*
+Below are some of the different types of collections you will find in the library.*

 *Links at the end of each section lead to material in Stanford Libraries' collections unless otherwise indicated.*

-*Categories courtesy of [Eva Dodsworth's 2018 "A Research Guide to Cartographic Resources"](https://searchworks.stanford.edu/view/14278618); new sections will be added over time.*

 ### Atlases